iiasa/message-ix-models/doc/global/source/message_globiom/land_use/index.rst

    :width: 900px

    Land cover representation in GLOBIOM and the matrix of endogenous land cover change possibilities (Havlík et al., 2014 :cite:`havlik_climate_2014`).

+Land conversion over the simulation period is endogenously determined for each Supply Unit within the available land resources.
+Such conversion implies a conversion cost – increasing with the area of land converted - that is taken into account in the producer optimization behavior.
+Land conversion possibilities are further restricted through biophysical land suitability and production potentials, and through a matrix of potential land cover transitions (Fig. 1).